UKCloud/documentation/articles/vmware/vmw-ref-vm-data-recovery.md

 ## Introduction

-There are four methods of creating a recovery point for your virtual machines (VMs):
+There are three methods of creating a recovery point for your virtual machines (VMs):

 - VM snapshot - provides the ability to rollback or recover from a change.
 We recommend that snapshots on a single VM do not span more than 14 days for performance reasons elaborated on below.

 - VM copy - creates a master image to clone additional VMs from an existing VM.

 - VM backup - provides disaster recovery from file corruption or deletion.

-- Journaling Protection - provides a self-service replication and recovery tool utilising journals to capture changes.

 Each of these methods is discussed below to ensure that you are able to backup and recover your data in the most efficient and appropriate way.